Seznec affair

-Course
+The wood merchant Pierre Quéméneur disappeared on the night of 25 to 26 May 1923, during his business trip from Brittany to Paris.
+He was reportedly connected to negotiations for the sale of stocks of cars left behind by the United States Army in the aftermath of World War I, with the stocks offered for sale to the Soviet Union.
+Quéméneur's body was never recovered, but the head of a sawmill Joseph Marie Guillaume Seznec was arrested and charged with Quéméneur's murder.
+He was the last known person to have seen Quéméneur alive.
+Seznec was found guilty on 4 November 1924, and send to a prison in French Guiana.

+Seznec was released in May 1947, with a decree of remission of his final sentence.
+He was mortally injured in a road accident in 1953, and died of his injuries in February 1954.
+In 2005, his case was posthumously reopened because of suspicions that he was framed for murder by a trainee inspector with a history of manipulating evidence.
+In December 2006, the Cour de révision refused to annul Seznec's conviction, judging that there was no new evidence to call doubt on Seznec's guilt.

+Events

-Joseph Marie Guillaume Seznec, born in Plomodiern in Finistère in 1878 and the head of a sawmill at Morlaix, was found guilty of false promise and of the murder of the wood merchant Pierre Quéméneur, conseiller général of Finistère.
-Among other things, Quéméneur had strangely disappeared on the night of 25/26 May 1923 during a business trip from Brittany to Paris with Seznec, a trip linked (according to Seznec) to the sale of stocks of cars (left behind in France after the First World War by the American army) to the Soviet Union.
-Though many other possibilities were advanced as to the disappearance and despite the body never being recovered, it was decided only to pursue the murder hypothesis.
-Seznec became the prime suspect as the last person to have seen Quéméneur alive, and was arrested, charged and imprisoned.
+Joseph Marie Guillaume Seznec, born in Plomodiern, Finistère, in 1878 and the head of a sawmill at Morlaix, was found guilty of false promise and of the murder of the wood merchant Pierre Quéméneur, conseiller général of Finistère.
+Among other things, Quéméneur had strangely disappeared on the night of 25 to 26 May 1923 during a business trip from Brittany to Paris with Seznec, a trip that was linked (according to Seznec) to the sale of stocks of cars (left behind in France after the First World War by the American Army) to the Soviet Union.
+Though many other possibilities were advanced as to the disappearance and despite the body never being recovered, it was decided to pursue only the murder hypothesis.
+Seznec became the prime suspect as the last person to have seen Quéméneur alive and was arrested, charged and imprisoned.

 Seznec was found guilty on 4 November 1924.
 During his eight-day trial, nearly 120 witnesses were heard.
-The avocat général had demanded the death penalty but since premeditation could not be proved, he was instead condemned to hard labour in perpetuity.
-He was taken to the prison of St-Laurent-du-Maroni in French Guiana in 1927, and transferred to the Îles du Salut penal colony in 1928.
+The avocat général had demanded the death penalty, but since premeditation could not be proved, he was instead condemned to hard labour in perpetuity.
+He was taken to the prison of St-Laurent-du-Maroni in French Guiana in 1927 and transferred to the Îles du Salut penal colony in 1928.

 Benefitting from a remission in his sentence in May 1947, he returned to Paris the following year.
-In 1953, in Paris, he was reversed into by a van that then drove off (the driver, later questioned, claimed not to have seen anything) and died of his injuries on 13 February 1954.
+In 1953, in Paris, he was reversed into by a van, which then drove off (the driver, who was later questioned, claimed not to have seen anything) and died of his injuries on 13 February 1954.